maarsej/week2/tinyurl/README.md

 node express_server.js
 ```
 ### Final Product

-Make sure all URLs added include at least a  // prefix or a full http://
+A brief overview of the layout of some of the pages:
 !["Screenshot of login page"](https://github.com/maarsej/week2/blob/master/tinyurl/docs/Screen%20Shot%202018-03-21%20at%204.15.32%20PM.png?raw=true)

 !["Example of how a users URL list could look "](https://github.com/maarsej/week2/blob/master/tinyurl/docs/Screen%20Shot%202018-03-21%20at%204.19.22%20PM.png?raw=true)

+Make sure all URLs added include at least a  // prefix or a full http://